mantiumai/autogpt-mantium/README.md

 ## 🌟 Key Features

+- Harness the full potential of AI without the complexity.
+Connect your data to Auto-GPT and transform it into a powerful tool that understands your business and helps you achieve more.
+- Query your data without any coding required.
 - Fetches user-created applications from Mantium and retrieves relevant info based on user queries.

 ## 🔧 Installation